-- Capital requirement of the PIM primarily focused on AIG UK. - Capital requirement of the Standard Formula primarily focused on AIG Life and AIG Israel combined.
+- Capital requirement of the PIM primarily focused on AIG UK. - Capital requirement of the SF primarily focused on AIG Israel combined.

 There are no identified Solvency II categorised risks that are out of scope of the model.
-There are no intangible assets not included in the Economic Balance Sheet (EBS).
+There are no intangible assets not included in EBS.